toppa/Post-to-Post-Links-II/readme.txt

 == Changelog ==

+= 1.0.2 = Bug fix: removed remaining calls to Toppa Libraries plugin

 = 1.0.1 =

-* bug fix: provide relative path for ajax request
+* bug fix: provide relative URL for ajax request
 * bug fix: on activation, use is_plugin_active() to check whether we should register the p2p button with Extensible HTML Editor Buttons (the method check was throwing an error in some environments)

 = 1.0 =